napatthorn/talkyard-prod-one/docs/how-restore-backup.md

 docker-compose start app
 ```

-Also, think about if you need to 1) update your DNS server with the IP address of
+Also, think about if you need to 1) update your DNS server with the IP address to
 your new Talkyard server.
 Or maybe 2) change the hostname of the Talkyard server
 — you'd then edit Nginx config in `conf/play-framework.conf`,
 and `conf/sites-enabled-manual/` or `data/sites-enabled-auto-gen/`, plus